 Such arrangements first delivered new units in 2015.
-To date, two schemes have been fully completed and two have been refinanced.
-Seven schemes are currently under construction, one is pending construction, one is in the planning system and a further four schemes are in the pipeline.
+To date, five schemes have been fully completed and three have been refinanced.
+Four schemes are currently under construction and two are in the planning system.

 Investment Ventures

 As part of negotiated arrangements with certain debtors, NAMA may enter into investment ventures with credible, well-capitalised platforms to develop sites.